fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlDatabaseReplicationLink.md

 ## PARAMETERS

 ### -DatabaseName
-Specifies the name of the nextref_database for which to retrieve links.
+Specifies the name of the SQL Database for which to retrieve links.

 ```yaml
 Type: String